 Advanced Periodontitis

 Advanced periodontitis is the last stage of gum disease.
-As the disease continues to destroy the gums, bones, and periodontal ligaments, the teeth lose more support.
+As the disease continues to destroy the gums, bones and periodontal ligaments, the teeth lose more support.
 At this point, the teeth can become very loose to the point they might be lost.
 This is if you don’t treat the disease in a timely manner.
 Moderate to severe bone loss may occur.

-Treatment
+Gum Disease Treatment

 Treatment for periodontal disease depends on the severity of the disease.
 After our dentists and hygienist evaluate your smile and its condition, they will recommend the appropriate treatment.

-If the disease is caught in the early stages and no damage has occurred, one or two dental cleanings will treat the disease.
+If the disease is caught in the early stages and no damage has occurred, one or two thorough dental cleanings will treat the disease.
 You will also be given instructions on improving your daily oral hygiene routine and attending your routine cleanings and checkups.

 If the disease has advanced and has caused some damage, a special dental cleaning, which is known as scaling and root planing, will be needed.
 It is usually performed on one or two quadrants of your mouth at a time after our dentists and team have numbed your mouth.
-During this treatment, your hygienist will remove the tartar, plaque, and toxins from above and below the gumline and will smooth the rough surfaces of the roots.
+During this treatment, your hygienist will remove the tartar, plaque and toxins from above and below the gumline and will smooth the rough surfaces of the roots.
 This treatment helps the gums heal and the pockets to shrink.
 Medications and special mouthrinses may be recommended to help control the healing and infection.

 If the pockets fail to heal after the scaling and root planing treatment, periodontal surgery may be needed to reduce the depths of the pockets to make them easier to clean.
 For this treatment, our dentists will refer you to a periodontist.

-Maintenance
+Periodontal Maintenance

 As always, it’s important to perform daily cleaning techniques at home to keep plaque from turning into tartar.
 However, hard-to-reach areas will need special attention, so don’t forget to attend your regular dental cleaning and exam every six months.

 After your periodontal treatment, our dentists will recommend that you visit our office four times a year for regular maintenance cleanings.
-At these appointments, the pockets will be carefully checked to make sure they are healthy and strong.
+At these appointments, the periodontal pockets will be carefully checked to make sure they are healthy and strong.
 The stuck-on plaque and tartar that is difficult to remove with brushing and flossing will then be removed above and below the gumline.